Yellow Earth: Director and cinematographer

-In 1978, Yimou Zhang and Chen Kaige entered the Beijing Film Academy at the same time, possibly due to his father Chen Huaikai, Chen Kaige applied for the directing department, while Zhang Yimou applied for the photography department for his own interests.
-After the two graduated in 1982, they went to work at the same film studio, Guangxi Film Studio.
-While working at the Guangxi Film Studio, Chen Kaige was the director and Zhang Yimou was the cameraman.
-The two collaborated on a film called Yellow Earth for artistic pursuits.
-It is also their only co-production.
+In 1978, Zhang Yimou and Chen Kaige entered the Beijing Film Academy at the same time, Chen Kaige applying to the directing department and Zhang Yimou to the cinematography department.
+After graduating in 1982, both were assigned to the Guangxi Film Studio, where Chen Kaige directed and Zhang Yimou worked as cinematographer.

+Yellow Earth was the first of two films on which the pair worked together as director and cinematographer; Zhang Yimou again photographed Chen Kaige's The Big Parade in 1986.

 Yellow Earth is Chen Kaige's first film, who is an important figure in the Chinese fifth generation cinema history.
 Together with Zhang Yimou, who is also an icon in the fifth generation, they created a film that "changed the face of filmmaking in the country".
 The chemistry between Chen Kaige and Zhang Yimou is well presented in this film because it is marked as a signature work that initiated the fifth generation Chinese cinema.
 Fifth generation directors create distinctive works because they add political allegories into their films that make them different from conventional and social-realist filmmaking.
 Unlike other state products, "their films contain sophisticated reflections on the country's history, culture and its evolution".